buildpacks-community/kpack-cli/docs/kp_image_create.md

 Create an image configuration by providing command line arguments.
 This image will be created only if it does not exist in the provided namespace.

-namespace defaults to the kubernetes current-context namespace.
+The namespace defaults to the kubernetes current-context namespace.

 The flags for this command determine how the build will retrieve source code: